An Introduction to Quantum Computing, Without the Physics: Black-box search: Grover's algorithm

 Simon's algorithm gives an exponential speedup with respect to a classical algorithm, but it solves a very narrow problem that does not have practical applications.
 We now describe an algorithm that gives only a polynomial -- more specifically, quadratic -- speedup with respect to classical, but it applies to a very large class of problems.
 The algorithm is known as Grover's search \cite{grover96fast}.

-The problem solved by the algorithm can be described as black-box search: we are given a circuit that computes an unknown function on binary variables, and we want to determine for which value(s) of the input the function gives output 1.
+The problem solved by the algorithm can be described as black-box search: we are given a circuit that computes an unknown function of a binary string, and we want to determine for which value of the input the function gives output 1.
 In other words, we are trying to determine the unique binary string that satisfies a property encoded by a circuit.
 The original paper \cite{grover96fast} describes this as looking for a certain element in a database.
-Such an algorithm can be applied whenever we are searching for a specific element in a set, and we do not have enough information to do anything smarter than a brute force search, i.e., testing all elements in the set.
+Such an algorithm can be applied whenever we are searching for a specific element in a set, we have a way of testing if an element is the desired element (in fact, this test must be implementable as a quantum subroutine -- see below), and we do not have enough information to do anything smarter than a brute force search, i.e., testing all elements in the set.

 As mentioned earlier, the basic idea of the algorithm is to start with the uniform superposition of all basis states, and iteratively increase the coefficients of basis states that correspond to binary strings for which the unknown function gives output 1.